 The tallest among all recognized spaniels, the Irish Water Spaniel is known for its curled hypoallergenic coat and tapering rat-like tail.
 The best thing about this spaniel is that no matter what they’re doing, you can bet they’re having fun doing it.

-Although originally bred as water retrievers, they now serve as fantastic companions.
-I’d recommend them for active and experienced owners only.
-Also, it’s a plus if you live by a lake.
+Although originally bred as water retrievers, they now serve as all-around companions.
+I’d recommend them for outdoorsy and experienced owners only.
+Also, it’s a plus if you live by a lake (they love to swim!).

 Highlights: Independent, Friendly, Intelligent.